Drdrakin/pw3-guilherme_alves-app-libri/README.md

 ### This project was built using React + Vite

-Made as a graded project, the theme is set as an online book review application, where you can set descriptions for books, review them and
+Made as a graded project, the theme is set as an online book review application, where can create books descriptions, view them, delete and update as per your liking.

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh